• About

 Pin to save these uses for lemon balm for later!

-pin with photos of lemon balm leaves and lemon balm tea brewing in cup plus title text
+pin with photos of lemon balm leaves and glass pot of lemon balm tea plus title text

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.